 Membership: Finance Committee members will serve two-year terms.
 Members are solicited from the full membership every two years.
 Committee members may resign at any time by giving written or oral notice to the MI BOSCOC staff.

-MI BOSCOC MEMBERSHIP AND NOMINATING COMMITTEE
+MI BOSCOC MEMBERSHIP AND Equity COMMITTEE

 Role and Responsibilities: This Committee is responsible for the development and oversight of an outreach plan to reach the full diversity of stakeholders, prioritizing those with lived experience of homelessness as youth, veterans, domestic violence and human trafficking while promoting racially equitable opportunities, including persons/organizations that are not currently members, and will establish and annually review membership process/application for the MI BOSCOC.
 Additionally, this Committee is responsible for slating Officers, Governance Council members and Committee nominations, while ensuring diversity, balanced stakeholder representation and institutional memory.
 The Committee provides information to new members that will orient them to the Governance Council and its role within the MI BOSCOC, including the Governance Charter, current Governance Council roster, and membership benefits and responsibilities.
 The MI BOSCOC Secretary will serve as Chair of this Committee.

-Membership: Membership and Nominating Committee members will serve two-year terms.
+Membership: Membership and Equity Committee members will serve two-year terms.
 Members are solicited from the full membership every two years.
 Committee members may resign at any time by giving written or oral notice to the MI BOSCOC staff.

-MI BOSCOC VULNERABLE POPULATIONS COMMITTEE
+MI BOSCOC VULNERABLE POPULATIONS SubcOMMITTEEs

-Role and Responsibilities: This Committee is responsible for the development and oversight of strategies and implementation of best practices to most effectively reach and house highly vulnerable homeless populations within the MI BOSCOC, particularly as defined by HUD.
+Role and Responsibilities: Thiese SubCommittees are responsible for the development and oversight of strategies and implementation of best practices to most effectively reach and house highly vulnerable homeless populations within the MI BOSCOC, particularly as defined by HUD.
 These populations include those experiencing chronic homelessness, Veterans, youth, survivors of domestic violence or human trafficking, families, and other populations as identified and prioritized by the Governance Council.

-Membership: Vulnerable Populations Committee members will serve two-year terms.
+Membership: Vulnerable Populations SubCommittee members will serve two-year terms.
 Members are solicited from the full membership every two years.
 Committee members may resign at any time by giving written or oral notice to the MI BOSCOC staff.
+Chairs of the subcommittees do not need to be Governance Council members and are recruited based on their expertise.

 LOCAL PLANNING BODY (LPB)